 - 1) New families shall pay a non-refundable deposit of 10% of the annual fee upon acceptance which will be applied to the first month's tuition. - 2) In order to receive a 1.5% discount, tuition shall be paid in full by August 1. - 3) Monthly tuition payments must be made by pre-authorized debit.
 A signed pre-authorized payment form must be provided along with the banking information. - 4) 10-12 equal monthly payments will be processed through pre-authorized debit on the 1st of the month.
-In the event that the pre-authorized debit is rejected by the family's financial institution, a \$50 returned item fee will be charged. - 5) For those parents wishing to pay in twelve equal payments, the first payment of the twelve-month cycle will be due July 1 and the final on June 1. - 6) For those parents wishing to pay in ten equal payments, the first payment of the ten-month cycle will be due on August 1 and the final on May 1. - 7) Written notice that a child will not re-enroll for the following school year must be received by February 15 of the current school year.
-If notice is received after February 15 parents will be charged the equivalent of 10% of next school year's annual tuition. - 8) During the school year one-month notice is required for withdrawal, or parents must pay 10% of their annual tuition in lieu of notice.
+In the event that the pre-authorized debit is rejected by the family's financial institution, a \$50 returned item fee will be charged. - 5) For those parents wishing to pay in twelve equal payments, the first payment of the twelve-month cycle will be due July 1 and the final on June 1. - 6) For those parents wishing to pay in ten equal payments, the first payment of the ten-month cycle will be due on August 1 and the final on May 1. - 7) Every family must supply a completed pre-authorized payment form for miscellaneous fees during the year, even if tuition fees have been paid in advance. - 8) Written notice that a child will not re-enroll for the following school year must be received by February 15 of the current school year.
+If notice is received after February 15 parents will be charged the equivalent of 10% of next school year's annual tuition. - 9) During the school year one-month notice is required for withdrawal, or parents must pay 10% of their annual tuition in lieu of notice.
 Notice is effective one month following month end.

-- 9) If a student is expelled from school due to disciplinary action, parents who paid their tuition in full will be reimbursed the portion of tuition for the remainder of the school year.
-If parents pay monthly, they will not be debited any further tuition fees from their bank account. - 10) Families that are in financial distress due to illness, job loss, etc., needing interim arrangements are encouraged to contact the finance office at accounting@surreychristian.com.
+- 10) If a student is expelled from school due to disciplinary action, parents who paid their tuition in full will be reimbursed the portion of tuition for the remainder of the school year.
+If parents pay monthly, they will not be debited any further tuition fees from their bank account. - 11) Families that are in financial distress due to illness, job loss, etc., needing interim arrangements are encouraged to contact the finance office at accounting@surreychristian.com.